bitnami/charts/bitnami/valkey-cluster/README.md

 To make this process easier, the chart contains the `resourcesPreset` values, which automatically sets the `resources` section according to different presets.
 Check these presets in [the bitnami/common chart](https://github.com/bitnami/charts/blob/main/bitnami/common/templates/_resources.tpl#L15).
 However, in production workloads using `resourcePreset` is discouraged as it may not fully adapt to your specific needs.
 Find more information on container resource management in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

+### Update credentials

+The Bitnami Valkey Cluster chart, when upgrading, reuses the secret previously rendered by the chart or the one specified in `existingSecret`.
+To update credentials, use one of the following:

+- Run `helm upgrade` specifying a new password in `password`
+- Run `helm upgrade` specifying a new secret in `existingSecret`

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
 This will deploy a sidecar container with [redis_exporter](https://github.com/oliver006/redis_exporter) in all pods and a `metrics` service, which can be configured under the `metrics.service` section.
 This `metrics` service will have the necessary annotations to be automatically scraped by Prometheus.